Hamzablm/Challenge/README.md

 # Challenges 🚀
-My friends and I decided to start to compete and challenge each others.
+My friends and I decided to enroll in coding challenges.
+The goal of these challenges is to inspire and support each others.
 This README contains all rules for each challenge:

 ## 100 Days of Code
 Start Date: 01-06-2020